paxdotdev/pax/README.md

 ## How it works

-Pax attaches to a _host codebase_ which is responsible for handling any imperative logic and side-effectful logic (e.g. network requests, operating system interactions.)
+Pax attaches to a _host codebase_ which is responsible for any imperative logic and side-effectful logic (e.g. network requests, operating system interactions.)
 This divide allows Pax itself to remain highly declarative.

+Currently Pax supports Rust as a host language, though support for JavaScript/TypeScript is on the [roadmap](TODO.md).

 Following is a simple example.
 This Pax UI describes a rectangle at the center of the viewport that can be clicked.
 Upon click, the rectangle increments its rotation by 1/20 radians.